The Three Lives of an Xactimate Document: Estimate, Bid, and Invoice

 Life One: The Estimate

 At its most basic, an Xactimate document is an estimate — a calculation of what work should cost based on the inputs selected by the person who prepared it.
+An estimate is an opinion.
+It reflects the estimator's judgment about what needs to be done (the scope of work) and what it should cost (pricing).

-This is not a controversial legal proposition.
-Courts and commentators have consistently distinguished estimates from offers.
-The Restatement (Second) of Contracts, §24, defines an offer as "the manifestation of willingness to enter into a bargain, so made as to justify another person in understanding that his assent to that bargain is invited and will conclude it."
-An estimate, by contrast, manifests no such willingness.
+The word "estimate" carries a specific meaning in contract law.
+An estimate is not an offer.
+It does not create contractual obligations.
+It is not a promise to perform work at the stated price.
+The Restatement (Second) of Contracts, Section 24, defines an offer as "the manifestation of willingness to enter into a bargain, so made as to justify another person in understanding that his assent to that bargain is invited and will conclude it."
+An estimate manifests no such willingness.
 It communicates information.
 It does not invite assent.

 When someone produces an Xactimate document, that document is an estimate.
 Full stop.
 It may later become something else, depending on context and intent.
 But at the moment of creation, it is a calculation — nothing more.